DejanPelzel/BunnyWay.Metrics/README.md

 MetricsTracker.Default.TrackMetric("WebApp.ImageProcessing.QueueLength", 230);

+// Track with tags
+MetricsTracker.Default.TrackMetric(
+    "WebApp.ImageProcessing.QueueLength",
+    230,
-// Track with tags MetricsTracker.Default.TrackMetric("WebApp.ImageProcessing.QueueLength", 230, new Tag("ServerName", "as1"), new Tag("ServerGroup", "2"));
+    new Tag("ServerName", "as1"), new Tag("ServerGroup", "2"));

-// Simple way to track timing, just make sure that the object returned by MetricsTracker.Default.TrackTimeMetric is disposed when the //tracker should be stopped using (var timer = MetricsTracker.Default.TrackTimeMetric("WebApp.PasswordGeneration.Time")) {
+// Simple way to track timing, just make sure that the object returned by
+//MetricsTracker.Default.TrackTimeMetric is disposed when the tracker should be stopped using (var timer = MetricsTracker.Default.TrackTimeMetric("WebApp.PasswordGeneration.Time")) {
     Thread.Sleep(1000);